global-121/121-platform/README.md

 - [ ] Define the [`version`](#glossary)-name for the upcoming release.
 - [ ] Update the [CHANGELOG](CHANGELOG.md) with the date + version.
   - [ ] Create a PR with the changes on the changelog.
-  - [ ] Merge the changes to main.
+  - [ ] Merge the changes to the `main`-branch.
-- [ ] Make any configuration changes (ENV-variables, etc.) to the staging-service in the Azure Portal.
+- [ ] Make any configuration changes to the staging-service in the Azure Portal.
+According to instructions in the [CHANGELOG](CHANGELOG.md), relating to new/changed/removed `ENV`-variables, changed values, etc.
 - [ ] "[Draft a release](https://github.com/global-121/121-platform/releases/new)" on GitHub
   - [ ] For "Choose a tag": Insert the `version` to create a new tag
   - [ ] For "Target": Choose the commit which was created as a result of merging the CHANGELOG changes into main
   - [ ] Set the title of the release to `<version>`.
-         Add a short description and/or link to relevant other documents (only if applicable)
+         Only if necessary: Add a short description and/or link to relevant other documents
   - [ ] Publish the release on GitHub (as 'latest', not 'pre-release')
-  - [ ] Check the deployed release on the staging environment
+  - [ ] Check the deployed release on the staging-environment
-  - [ ] Make any configuration changes (ENV-variables, etc.) on production-service(s)
+  - [ ] Make any configuration changes (`ENV`-variables, etc.) on production-service(s)
-  - [ ] Use the [deployment-workflows on GitHub Actions](https://github.com/global-121/121-platform/actions) to deploy to production (for each instance)
+  - [ ] Use the ["All" deployment-workflows on GitHub Actions](https://github.com/global-121/121-platform/actions) to deploy to each production-instance.
+    - [ ] Start with the "_**demo**_"-instance.
+This will **also** deploy the production Mock-Service.

 ### Patch/Hotfix Checklist

 This follows a similar process to regular release + deployment, with some small changes.

 - Checkout the `<version>` tag which contains the code that you want to hotfix.
-- Create a new local hotfix branch using that tag as the head (e.g. `hotfix/<v24.6.x>`) and make the changes
+- Create a new local hotfix branch using that tag as the `HEAD` (e.g. `hotfix/<v24.6.x>`) and make the changes.
-- Add the hotfix-release (with an increased `MICRO`-number) to the [CHANGELOG](CHANGELOG.md)
+- Add the hotfix-release (with an increased `MICRO`-number) to the [CHANGELOG](CHANGELOG.md).
-- Push this branch to the upstream/origin repository.
+- Push this branch to the upstream/origin repository on GitHub.
-- Create a new release + tag (see above) selecting the `hotfix/v*` branch as target, and publish it.
+- Create a new release + tag (see above) selecting the `hotfix/v*`-branch as target, and publish it.
 - Use the [deployment-workflows on GitHub Actions](https://github.com/global-121/121-platform/actions) to deploy the newly created _tag_ (**not the branch**).
 For each required instance.
-- After the hotfix has been released to production, follow standard procedures to merge the hotfix branch into main
+- After the hotfix has been released to production, follow standard procedures to merge the hotfix-branch into the `main`-branch.

-**Note:** it is important that you do not rebase the `hotfix` branch on the head of `main` until AFTER you have successfully deployed the hotfix to production.
-The hotfix branch was created from a "dangling" commit, so this makes the GitHub UI confused when you look at a PR between the newly created `hotfix` branch and `main`, but you can ignore any conflict warnings from GitHub while you release.
+**Note:** Do not rebase/update the `hotfix/v*`-branch onto the `main`-branch until **AFTER** you have successfully deployed the hotfix to production.
+The hotfix branch is created from a "dangling" commit, this makes the GitHub UI confused when you look at a PR between the newly created `hotfix`-branch and the `main`-branch.
+Any conflict warnings shown on GitHub are not relevant for the hotfix-_deployment_, they'll only need to be addressed to merge the hotfix into the `main`-branch afterwards.

 ---